GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

 is coded as a Descriptor (which happens in |gemini_instruments|), the user only needs to call the ``filter_name()`` descriptor to retrieve the information.

-..
-TODO: I don't know what this is trying to explain.
+.. todo:: I don't know what this is trying to explain.
 This may be more
     confusing in the long run, since it's conflating method-like descriptors and attribute-like tags.